 Nature is full of animal myths and legends!
 Do unicorns truly exist?
 Are turtles capable of crawling out of their shells?
 Can opossums hang from their tails?
 Do crocodiles cry?
 Join the Zoo’s detective team and help us uncover the truth about nature’s mysteries.
 Campers will collect clues through animal visits, crafts, games, storytelling, behind-the-scenes tours and more!

 Space is limited, so sign up early!

-Pick Up: 3:00–3:15pm.
-Note: Location is subject to change.
+Pick Up: 4:00–4:15pm (Electric Gate 6).
+Note: Drop-off and pick-up location is subject to change.
 Registered participants will be notified by email prior to the start of camp should a change be necessary.

 Sign In/Sign Out: Parents or guardians will have to sign in/out when students are dropped off and picked up (absolutely no exceptions).
-Students will NOT be released to anyone other than the adults authorized to pick up on the consent form.
-Photo ID is required at pick-up.
+Students will NOT be released to anyone other than adults authorized to pick up on the consent form.
+Photo ID is required to pick-up.

 Camp currently closed.
 Check back next year.

 Currently closed.
 Check back next year.